boldingd/EclipsePhaseContent/Locus.md

 The rest of the write-up on Locus is reasonably good.
 The community is pretty progressive: AGIs and uplifts have person-hood, as will any other exotic and weird type of intelligence that comes along, probably.
 The society is also fairly permissive: unlike some other fairly leftist outer-system social experiments, the Locis tend to have a fairly individualist-libertine viewpoint — their distaste for collective "hard power" and coercion wouldn't be out-of-place on an Extropian habitat, although I'm sure they're going to hate me for saying it.
-Basically, you can be a bigoted shit if you want too; people won't like you and you'll loose rep for being a prick, but they won't space you or "reeducate" you.
+Basically, you can be a bigoted shit if you want to; people won't like you and you'll lose rep for being a prick, but they won't space you or "reeducate" you.

 The society is also pretty open and non-judgmental — maybe not as much as your average scum swarm, but still more than Venus and a lot more than the Jovian Republic.
 You sleeve a critter and mod it to have dicks for fingers, and people will scowl at you, but they usually won't start screaming at you.